microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 ## Configure Gitea repository

-Note : This is a shared Gitea for all workspace, you can also create a Gitea service per workspace (not created by default).
+Note : This is a Gitea *shared service* which will be accessible from all workspaces intended for mirroring external Git repositories.
+A Gitea *workspace service* can also be deployed per workspace to enable Gitea to be used within a specific workspace.

 By default, this Gitea is correctly configured but empty.